ThinkSimple/flutter_simple_shopify/README.md

 A new Flutter package which provides help in creating a mobile app of a shopify store.
-Note: **This library as of right now is not ready for production**
+Note: **This library as of right now is not ready for production** **however** we finished creating our own app and used the library.
+There are still minor bugs here and there but we advise everyone to start using the library and post as many issues as possible.
+If there are questions about the usage feel free to hit us up on our mail address.

 ## How To Use